Macquarie Fields Station Upgrade

 Project status

-From 6am until 6pm on Saturday 9 August and Saturday 30 August, we’ll be working during planned trackwork of the freight line, when the freight trains will not be running.
+During October, work is progressing with ongoing concreting activities for the footbridge, stairs, ramp, and retaining walls, alongside installation of station services, canopy foundations, and civil works at the station entrance.
+From 6am until 6pm on Saturday 11 October, we’ll be working during planned trackwork on the freight line, when freight trains will not be running.

 Overall construction is expected to take 18 months to complete, with project completion expected in late 2026.